Common Causes of Higher-Than-Normal Bills

 Check for Leaks

 1. Make sure no water is being used inside or outside of your house.
-Don't forget to check automatic ice makers and sprinkler controllers.
+Don’t forget automatic ice makers and sprinkler controllers.

 Outdoor and Underground Leaks